 What you’ll be creating is an automated music tumblelog.
 The site will monitor the songs you’re listening to in iTunes or other popular MP3 players.
 When you listen to a new song that hasn’t been posted to your music tumblelog, the site will automatically scour the internet for a MP3 matching that new track.
 If it finds one, it will be posted to your site as a link with artist and track info.
 Visitors to the site can listen to individual tracks or play up to 15 songs per page as a playlist.
-You can skin the site with any design you like using Tumblr’s theme editor.
+Using Tumblr’s theme editor, you can skin the site with any design you like.

 You’ll need a few things before we get started:

 - Last.fm Account: sign up for a Last.fm account.
 Last.fm is an amazing social music site, but you probably already knew that.

 - Last.fm Audioscrobbler: Download Last.fm’s desktop software and install it on your computer.
 This little piece of software connects to iTunes and most other desktop MP3 players and transmits the songs you’re listening to back to Last.fm.
 We’ll use that information to program your personal radio station.

 - Tumblr Account: Create a new Tumblr account.
 This will be the site that hosts your music.
 I would recommend using a new account rather than your current Tumblr so you don’t spam your followers with every song you listen to.
 The music tumblelog is meant to be enjoyed as a destination site, not in the Tumblr Dashboard.